 Different Category of Virtual Machines in Azure

 How to find available VM sizes in using Azure CLI

-To find out available VM sizes in specific location using cli via command az vm list-sizes command.
-Sample truncated output is as below.
+To find out available VM sizes in a specific location using CLI via command az vm list-sizes command.
+The sample truncated output is as below.

 How to Start or Stop VM using Azure CLI

 We can start or stop VM using az vm start/az vm stop .
 Please refer to the below snap.

 How to get VM Power States using Azure CLI

 Before resizing let us see in which state your VM should be.
 VM may be in various states.
 There are many ways how you can find the current status of VM.
 Windows SA will love to use Azure PowerShell while Unix SA will love using Azure CLI most of the time.

 In case if you want from GUI Azure Web Portal is your best friend in most of the cases.
 It depends on which way you would like to achieve the same objective, you can use any and it is true for all the changes/modifications or setup.
 Below is the snap for various virtual machine status.

 As mentioned above let’s see how to resize virtual machines in AZURE using two methods via the web portal or CLI.